Young's Modulus / Elastic Modulus Calculator

 Calculate stress, strain, and deformation using Young's modulus.

-Look up elastic modulus values for steel, aluminum, copper, concrete, wood, and other common materials.
+Look up elastic modulus values for steel, aluminum, copper, concrete, and other materials.

 What Is Young’s Modulus?
 Young’s modulus (E) is a measure of a material’s stiffness — resistance to elastic deformation under stress.
 Named after Thomas Young, English scientist, 1807.
 Definition: E = stress / strain = (F/A) / (ΔL/L₀) Units: GPa (gigapascals) = 10⁹ Pa.
 Also expressed in psi or ksi.